-Cortisol testing is prescribed by a doctor and performed in a medical setting, like a doctor’s office, hospital, or laboratory.
+Cortisol testing is typically prescribed by a doctor and performed in a medical setting, like a doctor’s office, hospital, or laboratory.
 However, you can also get tested without a doctor’s order through services such as a local testing facility.

 Can I take the test at home?

 There are commercially available at-home cortisol tests.
-These tests involve collecting a sample or blood, urine, or saliva and mailing it to a laboratory for analysis.
-Because cortisol levels change throughout the day, some tests require a sample to be collected in the morning, while others use samples taken at several different times during the day.
+These tests involve collecting blood, urine, or saliva samples and mailing them to a laboratory for analysis.
+Because cortisol levels change throughout the day, some tests require samples to be collected in the morning, while others use samples taken at several different times during the day.

-At-home cortisol tests may also be called at-home stress and sleep panels and measure other substances that can affect sleep and the body’s stress responses.
+At-home cortisol tests may also be called at-home stress and sleep panels and measure other substances affecting sleep and the body’s stress responses.

-At-home tests can provide a snapshot of cortisol levels, but they are not able to replace physician-ordered tests.
+These at-home tests can provide a snapshot of cortisol levels, but they cannot replace physician-ordered tests.
 A doctor’s evaluation of your symptoms is very important when investigating potential problems with cortisol levels.